deku-m/netbox-installer-menu/README.md

 Providing a secure webpage for netbox.

 ## Menu
+Providing a menu with the following:
 1. Install
 2. Update
 3. Configure
    1. LDAP
    2. SSO
 4. Backup
-   - Full
+   1. Full
-   - Schema-Only
+   2. Schema-Only
-   - Schedule Job
+   3. Schedule Job
 5. Restore

 ## Screenshots: